ryanormond/ZarmBot/README.md

 Much more discord servers to support (10+) on a single instance could cause requests to timeout and not be effective, thus it would be recommended to run your own instance of the bot.

 ## Possible improvements and adaptations
-- Implement ROOM for database handeling
+- Implement ROOM for database handling
 - re-write in Kotlin

 ##Current List of Commands